List of possible dwarf planets: Limiting values

-Tancredi's assessment
+Assessment by Tancredi

 In 2010, Gonzalo Tancredi presented a report to the IAU evaluating a list of 46 trans-Neptunian candidates for dwarf planet status based on light-curve-amplitude analysis and a calculation that the object was more than 450 km in diameter.
 Some diameters were measured, some were best-fit estimates, and others used an assumed albedo of 0.10 to calculate the diameter.
 Of these, he identified 15 as dwarf planets by his criteria (including the 4 accepted by the IAU), with another 9 being considered possible.
-To be cautious, he advised the IAU to "officially" accept as dwarf planets the top three not yet accepted: Sedna, Orcus, and Quaoar.
-Although the IAU had anticipated Tancredi's recommendations, a decade later the IAU had never responded.
+To be cautious, he advised the IAU to "officially" accept as dwarf planets the top three: Sedna, Orcus, and Quaoar.
+Although the IAU had anticipated Tancredi's recommendations, by late 2023 only Quaoar had been accepted.

-Brown's assessment
+Assessment by Brown

 Mike Brown considers 130 trans-Neptunian bodies to be "probably" dwarf planets, ranked them by estimated size.
 He does not consider asteroids, stating "in the asteroid belt Ceres, with a diameter of 900 km, is the only object large enough to be round."

 The terms for varying degrees of likelihood he split these into: